-Why You Have Dry Skin Around Your Mouth
+Derm DMs: Why Do I Have Dry Skin Around My Mouth?

-2. Long, hot showers: When it’s cold outside, it’s tempting to want to warm up in a long, hot shower.
-We urge you to resist that temptation.
-Hot, steamy showers can strip the skin of natural oils — especially if exposed for a long period of time—and leave your skin feeling dry from head-to-toe.
-Stick to a short shower routine with lukewarm water.
+It’s tempting to want to relax in a long, hot shower.
+However, we urge you to resist that temptation as hot, steamy showers can strip the skin of natural oils — especially if exposed for a long period of time.
+This can leave your skin feeling dry from head to toe.
+Stick to a short shower routine with lukewarm water instead.

-3. Products containing alcohol or fragrances: Try and eliminate products in your routine that contain skin-drying alcohol or fragrance.
+Try to eliminate products in your skincare routine that contain drying alcohol or fragrances.
 These ingredients have a track record of irritating sensitive skin.
-Take a look at your lip balms, toothpaste, and facial moisturizers specifically.
+Specifically, take a look at your lip balms, toothpaste and facial moisturizers.

-Once you notice flaky, dry skin around the mouth, the last thing you want to do is make matters worse.
-Here’s what you can do to help address dry skin around the mouth:
+Once you start to notice flaky, dry skin around your mouth, the last thing you want to do is make it worse.
+Here’s what you can do to help address the problem:

-1. Exfoliate: The build-up of dead skin cells on the skin’s surface can cause a dull appearance and rough texture.
+The build-up of dead cells on the skin’s surface can cause a dull appearance and rough texture.
 To help slough them away, incorporate a gentle exfoliator into your routine.
-Our recommendation?
-L’Oréal Paris’ range of Pure-Sugar Scrubs that are formulated for use on both facial and lip skin.
-To learn more about the scrubs, read our review of each one here.
+We like the L’Oréal Paris range of Pure-Sugar Scrubs as they are formulated for use on both the face and lips.

-2. Moisturize: Applying a layer of moisturizer to the skin is one of the best things you can do to promote a healthy, hydrated complexion.
-Moisturizers formulated with ceramides — like the CeraVe Moisturizing Cream — are a good choice as they can help reinforce the skin’s natural moisture barrier.
+Applying a layer of moisturizer to the skin is one of the best things you can do to promote a healthy, hydrated complexion.
+Moisturizers formulated with ceramides — like the CeraVe Moisturizing Cream — are a good choice because they can help reinforce the skin’s natural moisture barrier.

-3. Wear broad-spectrum sunscreen: Sunscreen with an SPF of 30 or higher should be a staple in your routine, regardless of whether or not you have dry skin around the mouth or elsewhere.
-Just like the sun damage the skin on your body, it can also burn your delicate lips and the area around it, too.
+Sunscreen with an SPF of 30 or higher like the La Roche-Posay Anthelios Mineral SPF Moisturizer with Hyaluronic Acid should be a staple in your routine, regardless of whether you have dry skin around your mouth.
+Just as the sun can cause damage to the skin on your body, it can also burn your delicate lips and the area around it.

-4. Drink water: Hydration from within is incredibly important for your overall health, let alone dry skin.
+Hydration from within is incredibly important for your overall health, including the health of your skin.
 Be sure to drink the recommended amount of H2O every day.

-5. Apply a gentle lip balm: Chances are if the corners of your mouth are dry, your lips are probably parched too.
-The Mayo Clinic suggests applying a lubricating lip balm that contains SPF to protect the lips from environmental aggressors, such as harmful UV rays and moisturize-zapping winds.
+If the corners of your mouth are dry, your lips are probably parched, too.
+Applying a lip balm that contains SPF, like the Kiehl’s Butterstick Lip Treatment SPF 30, can protect your lips from environmental aggressors, such as harmful UV rays and moisturize-zapping winds.